How to get an ATM machine

 Step 2 – Determine if your business is a good location for an ATM

 The business must also have a secure place to locate the ATM.
-There must be electrical power available to the ATM.
+There must be electrical power and an internet connection (or wireless box) available to the ATM.
 To satisfy Americans with Disabilities Act (ADA) ATM requirements, there must be a 4 ‘ x 4 ‘ space in front of the ATM and the ATM must be wheelchair accessible.
 Typically, an ATM is bolted to the floor using 4 concrete anchors.

 Step 3 – Review your ATM procurement options

-In all options, the portion of the surcharge paid to the merchant is dependent on two things: 1) the expected transaction volume and, 2) the amount of upfront costs and ongoing maintenance that the merchant is willing to commit.
+In all procurement options, the portion of the surcharge paid to the merchant is dependent on a few things: 1) the expected transaction volume, 2) the activities performed by the merchant (ATM owner, vault cash, or maintenance and 3) the location of the store.

 • Turn Key ATM Solution – If you have a location that is likely to have high volume, National ATM Systems can provide you an ATM, load the cash, and maintain the ATM.
 This solution is least cost and effort by the merchant.